More Volunteers Doing More Community Work In More Places than Any Other Service Organization

 The market is held each Thursday, June through August, mid-morning to mid-afternoon and during September weather permitting.
 Typically, 40 to 60 vendor sites are rented each week.
 In 2011, a Lions concessions stand was introduced which provides food and refreshments for those frequenting the market.
 The Lions Club’s responsibilities around this event are significant and volunteers willing to assist in the endeavor are always welcome.

-A Golf Outing is held at the Trout Lake Golf Club on August 27th in conjunction with the Boulder Junction Lions Club.
+A Golf Outing is held at the Trout Lake Golf Club in late August in conjunction with the Boulder Junction Lions Club.
 The public is welcome to participate.
 Proceeds are used to help support local organizations.

 Chairmen: John Hanson